Monster radiative shocks in the perturbed magnetospheres of neutron stars: Introduction

-Thus, shock formation is a generic outcome of a low-frequency compressive perturbation of the magnetosphere.
-A few questions then arise: How strong is the shock?
-What fraction of the wave energy gets dissipated by the shock?
+Since shocks appear to be a generic outcome of magnetosonic perturbations, a few questions arise: How strong are the shocks?
+What fraction of the original wave energy gets dissipated by the shock?
 What fraction of the dissipated energy is radiated?

-These questions can be answered by solving a well-defined MHD problem with a simple initial condition: launch a spherically expanding wave with an initial amplitude $E_0/\Bbg\ll 1$, so that initially (at small radii) it behaves as a vacuum electromagnetic wave.
-Then, track its expansion through the dipole magnetosphere and examine how it steepens into a shock.
+These questions can be answered by solving a well-defined MHD problem with a simple initial condition: launch a spherically expanding magnetosonic wave with an initial amplitude $E_0/\Bbg\ll 1$ so that initially (at small radii) it behaves as a vacuum electromagnetic wave.
+Then, track its expansion through the dipole magnetosphere and examine how it steepens into a shock and propagates afterward.
 This problem is solved in the present paper.
-We find that the plasma Lorentz factor in the magnetospheric shocks reach huge values, possibly making them the strongest shocks in the universe.
-Furthermore, the mechanism mediating the shock differs from normal collisionless plasma shocks.
-We examine the shock micro-structure and find that the velocity jump is mediated by radiation reaction: the plasma entering the shock radiates its kinetic energy before completing one Larmor rotation.
+We will show that the plasma Lorentz factor $\gamma$ in the magnetospheric shocks caused by $E^2\rightarrow B^2$ reaches huge values $\gamma\propto\sigbg$, likely making them the strongest shocks in the universe.
+Therefore, we call them ``monster shocks.''
+They differ from normal collisionless plasma shocks because they are highly radiative: we will show that the plasma approaching the monster shock radiates its kinetic energy before forming the downstream flow.

 Tracking the evolution of magnetospheric waves with shock formation presents an interesting technical challenge.
 The magnetization parameter $\sigbg$ at radii of main interest can exceed $10^{10}$ (\Sect~\ref{bg}).
 The large $\sigbg$ is usually replaced by $\sigbg\rightarrow\infty$, which corresponds to taking the force-free electrodynamics (FFE) limit of MHD.
 However, FFE cannot describe shock formation.
-FFE neglects the plasma inertia, so its wave modes propagate with exactly speed of light and cannot steepen.
+FFE neglects plasma inertia, so its wave modes propagate with exactly speed of light and cannot steepen.